divio/divio-cloud-docs/introduction/includes/02-create-project-2.rst

+..
+This include is used by:

+    * django-02-create-project.rst
+    * laravel-02-create-project.rst
+    * wagtail-02-create-project.rst

 Divio projects use Git for code management.
 We provide a Git server that your projects will use by default; you can also choose to :ref:`use another Git service if you prefer <configure-version-control>`.
 For this tutorial, use our Git server.